rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 the type id in it, or we could even just use trait objects directly!

 A dynamically typed language will manage many pointers that must be type identified at runtime.
-Carrying around an extra word per pointer is expensive!
+Carrying around an extra word per pointer is expensive.

-A common optimization in many runtimes is to use [tagged pointers](1).
+## Type identifiers in pointers

+Many runtimes implement [tagged pointers](1) to avoid the space overhead, while partially improving the time overhead of the header type-id lookup.

 In a pointer to any object on the heap, the least most significant bits turn out to always be zero due to word or double-word alignment.